 How would paying with a CBDC actually work?

 The designs for CBDCs vary, but one made to fit with current payment infrastructure would work a lot like a mobile wallet.
 A central bank could issue the digital money to financial institutions for distribution, or even directly to your digital wallet — just like direct deposit of a government social benefit or stimulus payment.
 You could then pay at checkout much the same way you do today with a phone.

 This story was originally published July 21, 2021.
-It was updated to include additional CBDC pilot development and the recent collapse of prominent stablecoins.
+It is periodically updated to reflect the latest news on CBDCS.